Ferrari turbocharged V6 F1 engine: Tipo 031/2 (1985)

 The Tipo 031/2 engine proved to be fast and reliable in the early part of 1985 but as the season wore on, the Ferraris became increasingly fragile in both qualifying and race trim with numerous engine and turbo failures throughout the season.
 It was this unreliability that ultimately would cost Alboreto, who actually led the points standings for most of the season, the drivers' championship.
 Alboreto retired from four of the last five races in 1985 and retired but was classified as 13th due to completing 90% of the race in the other (Spa) allowing McLaren's Alain Prost to win his first championship.
+Although Alboreto suffered from end of season reliability issues which ultimately cost him and the team the respective Drivers' and Constructors' Championships, his new for 1985 team mate, Swede Stefan Johansson, did finish in 4 of the last 5 races that Alboreto did not.

 Tipo 032 (1986)

-The power of the Tipo 032 made the F1/86 is the most powerful car, for racing or road, that Ferrari has ever produced.
+The power of the Tipo 032 made the F1/86 the most powerful car, racing or road, that Ferrari has ever produced.
 During qualifying for the French Grand Prix at the shortened Paul Ricard Circuit, Alboreto was able to use the engines reported 1200 bhp (the engines were detuned to around 850 bhp for races) to blast past the Williams of Nigel Mansell on the long Mistral Straight.
 However, the car's handling problems became apparent in the corners following the straight with Mansell claiming they were driving much slower than he could have despite Alboreto being on a qualifying lap (Alboreto qualified six-tenths slower than Mansell).
-The F1/86 reportedly only handled well on the smoothest of circuits, such as Paul Ricard - the smoothest of all F1 circuits at the time.
+The F1/86 reportedly only handled well on the smoothest of circuits, such as Paul Ricard - the smoothest of all F1 circuits at the time, and even then as shown by practice, qualifying and the French GP itself, the car was still much slower than its rivals.